-When this happens the control box automatically triggers the alarm which may be an external bell or klaxon or an autodialer then posts a warning message.
+When this happens, the control box automatically triggers the alarm which may be an external bell or klaxon or an autodialer then posts a warning message.

 Sensors can be of various types.
-Normal window and door sensors have switches that a kept closed by a small magnet.
+Standard window and door sensors have switches that a kept closed by a small magnet.
 Some have shock sensors that can detect when glasses is smashed or a door is forced.
 Room sensors have air units that detect body heat while microwave sensors are best at detecting movement and pressure mats are sensitive to someone stepping on them.

 How control boxes work

 Central control boxes usually have a simple LED display and a keypad for entering commands or inputting passwords.